ztoben/crawl/readme.md

 - [x] Add player info to panel (name, class, stats, etc.)
 - [ ] Build stats based on player class selection
 - [ ] Randomly generated collectible items
+- [ ] Game log for giving updates on player status, fights, items, etc.
-- [ ] Generate enemies with basic AI
+- [ ] Generate enemies and place them statically on the map
+- [ ] Design a fighting interaction that gives updates in the log
 - [ ] Use a key and lock system to keep players from progressing too quickly
 - [ ] Use [IronDb](https://github.com/gruns/irondb) for storing the game state